Skip to Content

 3. STAR Health

-As Texas is not expanding Medicaid coverage, eligibility for non-disabled adults is limited to parents with incomes below 15% of poverty level whose child is enrolled in Medicaid.
-Children under age 19 are covered at 149% of poverty.
+Because Texas has not expanded Medicaid under the Affordable Care Act, eligibility for non-disabled adults is limited to parents with incomes below 15% of the poverty level whose child is enrolled in Medicaid.

 How do I apply for Medicaid in Texas?